 With Juki I don’t have this problem anymore.
 The thread is broken?
 No big deal.
 I can re-thread the machine fast and easy.
 So no more worries about the threading order.

-Another great feature (and quite unusual to me in sergers) – LCD Screen with a lot of necessary information about tension, stitch length, differential feed settings, position of needles, knives and loopers.
-I don’t need to search through pages and pages of my manual what settings are necessary for chosen type of stitching.
+Another great feature (and quite unusual to me in sergers) – is the LCD Screen with a lot of necessary information about tension, stitch length, differential feed settings, and the position of needles, knives, and loopers.
+I don’t need to search through pages and pages of my manual what settings are necessary for the chosen type of stitching.
 I simply glance on the Screen and see clear instructions for 15 different stitches.

 I noticed with my previous sergers that the more stitch types a serger offers the more complicated it is to use.
 Not the same with Juki.
 I just press the button, choose a stitch – and all the settings can be found on the LCD Screen!
 What is the recommended tension?
 It is on the Screen.
 Do I use an upper knife?
 It is on the Screen.
 What is the stitch length?
 It is also here.
 As well as many other necessary instructions for the stitch I choose.

-The Juki serger has two step presser foot lifter with integrated front foot lift.
+The Juki serger has a two-step presser foot lifter with an integrated front foot lift.
 To raise the presser foot I lift the presser foot lever on the rear of the machine until it engages.
-And I can raise it again to the maximum height and held in this position to provide more space between presser foot and stitch plate.
-It is very nice feature for sewing thicker fabric.
+And I can raise it again to the maximum height and hold it in this position to provide more space between the presser foot and stitch plate.
+It is a very nice feature for sewing thicker fabric.